dokinqs/event-project/README.md

 - The user will be able to READ all the events they have chosen
 - CREATE and event
 - UPDATE and event they will possibly be going to or an event they created
-- DELETE an event from there favorites list along with interests.
+- DELETE an event from their favorites list along with interests.

 ## Technologies
 - Express